What gun control proposals will the U.S. House consider? Here’s the list - NewsBreak

 Introduced by Rep. Ted Deutch, Democrat of Florida.

 This bill would make it unlawful for the import, sale, manufacture, transfer or possession of a large capacity ammunition feeding device, which can be a magazine, belt, drum, feed strip, or similar device that has a capacity of more than 10 rounds of ammunition.
-However, the bill would allow existing magazines to be “grandfathered” in, so they can still be held in possession, but would prohibit the sale or transfer of “grandfathered” large capacity ammunition feeding devices.
+However, the bill allows existing magazines to be “grandfathered” in, so they can still be held in possession, but prohibits the sale or transfer of “grandfathered” large capacity ammunition feeding devices.

-This bill also would allow for the use of funds from the Edward Byrne Memorial Justice Assistance Grant Program for buy-back programs for such devices.
+This bill also allows for the use of funds from the Edward Byrne Memorial Justice Assistance Grant Program for buy-back programs for such devices.
 Individuals who surrender a LCAFD under a buy-back program receive compensation.

 There were no Republican co-sponsors to this bill.

 The post What gun control proposals will the U.S. House consider?
-Here’s the list appeared first on Nebraska Examiner .
+Here’s the list appeared first on Idaho Capital Sun .

 Comments / 0